 Our discussion and analysis of our financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with U.S generally accepted accounting principles.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
-On an on-going basis, we evaluate our estimates, including those related to terms of the research collaborations, investments, stock compensation, impairment issues, the estimated useful life of assets and contingencies.
+On an on-going basis, we evaluate our estimates, including those related to terms of the research collaborations (i.e., amortization of upfront fees and certain milestones), investments, stock compensation, impairment issues, the estimated useful life of assets and contingencies.
+In June 2006, we evaluated the period for amortizing the Serono upfront payment and concluded we had achieved all of our deliverables under the contract.
+See further discussion in Note 7 above.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 We believe the following critical accounting policies affect our more significant judgments and estimates used in the preparation of our financial statements.

-We believe that there have been no significant changes in our critical accounting policies during the period ended March 31, 2006 as compared to those previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2005 except for the adoption of SFAS 123(R) for equity-based compensation costs.
+We believe that there have been no significant changes in our critical accounting policies during the period ended June 30, 2006 as compared to those previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2005, except for the adoption of SFAS 123(R) for equity-based compensation costs in January 2006.